Bahrain: The Deprivation of Life

-In this time there have been 2,373 protests across the country; 628 of these were suppressed by riot police.
+There have been 128 protests across the country; 5 of these protests were attacked.
 Numerous injuries were also reported during this time; injuries caused by birdshot pellets were the most common.
-A small number of individuals sustained injuries caused by the excessive deployment of tear gas by security forces.

-Between 1 January and 21 May BCHR recorded a total of 772 individuals sentenced in 187 politically motivated cases.
-Of these individuals, 92 had their Bahraini citizenship revoked, rendering them stateless, whilst 59 life sentences were handed down.
+Between 01 January and 10 May 2019 BCHR recorded a total of 521 individuals sentenced in politically motivated cases, amongst which 334 had their Bahraini citizenship revoked, rendering them stateless, whilst 46 were sentenced to life.

 Trying civilians in military courts